pkiyer/f5-101-lab-kubernetes/docs/f5-asp-and-f5-kube-proxy/f5-asp-and-kube-proxy-deployment.rst

 To setup those components, connect to the **master** and do the following:

-create a yaml file called *f5-asp-configmap.yaml* and here is the content to copy/paste into it.
+create a yaml file called *f5-asp-configmap.yaml* and here is the content to copy/paste into it.  ---> Please use the file in /home/ubuntu/f5-demo

 ::